-During the cave tour you will walk about 3 km with 144 m elevation.
-Count about 2 hours for the program, plus buying tickets, etc. It is only recommended to go on the tour in closed, comfortable and non-slip shoes!
+During the cave tour, you will walk about 3 km at 144 m elevation.
+Count about 2 hours for the program, plus buying tickets, etc. It is only recommended to go on the tour in closed, comfortable, non-slip shoes!

-The guided tour starts from the visitor center.
-Here you can join the group tours that start every hour (about 25 people / group).
+The guided tour starts from the visitor centre.
+Here you can join the group tours that start every hour (about 25 people/group).
 Of course, you can choose from several languages.
 English, German and Italian groups are always available.

-The main attractions of the cave are the waterfalls inside of it, and there are several of them.
-At some point, you will have to cross a narrow bridge 50 meters above the underground river Reka.
+- The main attractions of the cave are the waterfalls inside and several of them.
+You must cross a narrow bridge 50 meters above the underground river Reka.

 # 2 Reka River additional tour

-Leaving the cave with the "Reka River Ticket", your adventurous journey continues.
-You will be able see two other caves, the chambers of Mahoricic and Marinic, which are located in Mala Dolina.
+Your adventurous journey continues by leaving the cave with the "Reka River Ticket".
+You will see two other caves, the chambers of Mahoricic and Marinic, which are located in Mala Dolina.
 These are smaller, brighter caves where you can witness the work of shaping the river along the way.

 You have to buy a separate ticket for the caves of the river Reka, and you can also visit them if you want to skip the Skocjan Cave.